DONATE NOW

 Joyful precariousness

-I'm Blaise Olok Njama Muteck I'm 35 years old, and I am priest of the Diocese of Bafang (Cameroon) for the past 4 years.
+I'm Blaise Olok Njama Muteck I'm 35 years old, and I am priest of the Diocese of Bafang (Cameroon) for 4 years.
 I am the youngest in a family of 6 siblings: 3 boys and 3 girls.

 My life has always passed in a joyful precariousness, which has made me experience well how important God's Providence is.